 In 1994, Pinnacle Books—an imprint of Kensington Publishing—launched Arabesque romances.
 This was the first line of romance novels to focus on Black couples.
 Arabesque released both contemporary and historical books that explored African-American life and culture.

-The line greatly impacted the publishing industry, inspiring other publishers to sign African-American authors and release similarly styled works.
+The Arabesque line greatly impacted the publishing industry, inspiring other publishers to sign African-American authors and release similarly styled works.

 When Kensington shut down Pinnacle in 2000, they sold Arabesque off to BET-TV under Robert Johnson.
 Kensington would still publish the books, but BET controlled distribution, marketing, and promotion.
-Many Arabesque novels were adapted for television movies that would air on BET-TV.
+Many Arabesque novels were adapted into television movies that would air on BET-TV.

 Under their management, BET added the Sepia line for mainstream commercial fiction and New Spirit for inspirational books and nonfiction.